Emirates, Etihad airlines deny report they may merge

 Earlier this year, the two carriers signed agreements to cooperate in some areas, such as a deal under which Etihad pilots can join Emirates on a temporary basis for two years.

 However, Emirates chairman Sheikh Ahmed bin Saeed al-Maktoum ruled out a merger in May this year.
-A takeover could be politically difficult as Dubai and Abu Dhabi have long competed for business in some areas even as they cooperate in others.

 A source close to Etihad told Reuters on Thursday that while a merger could conceivably happen in the future, Abu Dhabi would not quickly give up control of its airline and brand, especially after it had invested billions of dollars in its international airport and other aviation infrastructure.